 Let’s start off with the positives:

-- Automated listing on eBay – Who doesn’t love automating your online business?!
+Who doesn’t love automating your online business?!
 I love that with just a few clicks per item, I can create listings on eBay from my Amazon FBA inventory.
 Part of the reason I hadn’t tried multi-channel fulfillment before now is that I don’t love creating each individual eBay listing.
 But JoeLister makes the process of creating the listing super easy by importing titles, descriptions, and pictures from Amazon into the eBay listing.

-- Smart pricing feature – JoeLister is able to make calculations based on both the Amazon fees and the eBay fees, and it gives you suggestions for your eBay price accordingly.
+JoeLister is able to make calculations based on both the Amazon fees and the eBay fees, and it gives you suggestions for your eBay price accordingly.
 It’s important that you know your numbers when you are setting your prices, and JoeLister makes it simple for you to make comparisons with your Amazon price and with other recent eBay listings of similar items.
 You can easily set your eBay price with your payout for that sale in mind.
 Note: Amazon terms of service require you to price your multi-channel fulfillment inventory at or above your Amazon price when you’re pricing on other platforms.
 You should not set your eBay price lower than the Amazon price when listing through JoeLister or you will be at risk of possible account suspension.

 Frustrations with JoeLister:

-Our business model includes a lot of shoes, and we’ve noticed a slight problem when we are automatically creating listings on eBay from our shoe inventory.
+Our business model includes selling shoes, and we’ve noticed a slight problem when we are automatically creating listings on eBay from our shoe inventory.
 When JoeLister imports the title of the product, it often takes the title directly from the parent ASIN of the shoe.
 That parent ASIN title doesn’t include any info about the size or color variation that I’m actually wanting to sell on eBay.
 When this happens, I have to then manually add the size and color for my variation to the title as I’m creating the listing.
 Kind of a pain, but not a big enough problem to be a deal breaker for me and JoeLister.

 The pricing options for the service range from 100 listings to an unlimited number of listings, and we have tinkered with different amounts during Q4 and afterwards.
 Everyone has a different strategy for how they want to use the service, so I recommend just trying it out for a while and seeing how it might best benefit your own particular business.
 You don’t have to import all of your Amazon SKUs to eBay with JoeLister, so you can play around with different combinations and see what types of listings work best for you with multi-channel fulfillment.